 We refer to our estimated revenue on uncompleted contracts, including the amount of revenue on contracts for which work has not begun, less the revenue we have recognized under such contracts, as "backlog."
+Our definition of backlog may differ from that used by other companies.
 We calculate backlog differently for different types of contracts.
 For our fixed-price contracts, we include the full remaining portion of the contract in our calculation of backlog.
-A client's intention to award the Company work is not counted as backlog unless there is an actual award to perform a specific scope of work.
+A client's intention to award the Company work is not included in backlog unless there is an actual award to perform a specific scope of work at specific terms and pricing.
 For our unit-price, time-and-equipment, time-and-materials and cost-plus contracts, our projected revenue for a three-month period is included in the calculation of backlog, regardless of the duration of the contract, which typically exceeds such three-month period.

-These types of contracts are generally awarded as part of master service agreements ("MSAs") that typically have a one-to three-year duration from execution.
+These types of contracts are generally awarded as part of master service agreements ("MSAs") that typically have a one- to three-year duration from execution.
 Given the duration of our contracts and MSAs and our method of calculating backlog, our backlog at any point in time may not accurately represent the revenue that we expect to realize during any period and our backlog as of the end of a fiscal year may not be indicative of the revenue we expect to generate in the following fiscal year and should not be viewed or relied upon as a stand-alone indicator.

-Certain projects that we undertake are not completed in one accounting period.
 Revenue on construction contracts is recorded based upon the percentage-of-completion accounting method determined by the ratio of costs incurred to date on the contracts (excluding uninstalled direct materials) to management's estimates of total contract costs.
-Projected losses are provided for in their entirety when identified.
 There can be no assurance as to the accuracy of our customers' requirements or of our estimates of existing and future needs under MSAs, or of the values of our cost or time-dependent contracts and, therefore, our current backlog may not be realized as part of our future revenues.

-Subject to the foregoing discussions, the following table summarizes the amount of our backlog that we believe to be firm as of the dates shown and the amount of our current backlog that we reasonably estimate will not be recognized within the next twelve months (dollars in thousands):
+Subject to the foregoing discussions, the following table summarizes the amount of our backlog that we believe to be firm as of the dates shown and the amount of our current backlog that we reasonably estimate will not be recognized within the next twelve months: